 Likewise, sweet and sour flavors have been coveted through the centuries for culinary use, a central element of not only Asian cuisine, but Arabic, medeival European, and early American.

-As an epicurian, Tyler Brown was always intrigued by citrus, and an orangerie at Southall was high on his list of wants when the dream for the property was first coming together.
+An orangerie at Southall was high on the list of wants when the dream for the property was first coming together.
 Since 2018, the stately 5,000-square-foot conservatory has been greeting travelers passing by on Carter’s Creek Pike.
 This fall, the orange and yellow balls at the ends of laden limbs glowed through the windows for the first time, as four-year-old trees yielded their first true citrus harvest.

 “The fact that we are producing our own citrus still blows me away, not to mention the variety,” Brown says.
 “I look forward to experiencing the fruits of the orangerie in our cocktail program and other menu offerings, but I’m most excited about the unforeseen.”